daniell419/spill_imputation/README.md

 ### 2) Spill-imputation Function Application
-The function requeieres the names of the outcome variable, the binary definition of the treated group, a label for the not-exposed cohort, time and id indicators and the value of the treatment time (i.e. 2014, 4, etc).
+The function requeieres the names of the outcome variable, the binary definition of the treated group, a label for the not-exposed cohort, time and id indicators and the value of the treatment time.
 It returns a dataframe of the estimates of the ATOTT and ASEUT by year.
+Also, a vector with the individual treatment effects to explore heterogeneity.
 ```r
 Spill_results <- spill_imputation(
   data = df_sim,